-When a woman has just suffered what could be the biggest loss in their lives, telling them that the baby they have wanted for so long and worked so hard to have is meant be have died could push them over the edge.
+When a woman has just suffered what could be the biggest loss in her life, telling them that the baby they have wanted for so long and worked so hard for, is meant be have died.
+This could potentially push them over the edge.

 At least you know you can conceive

 Yes, the fact that a woman has conceived at all is great news when going through assisted conception.
-However, this is cold comfort for a woman who has tasted motherhood only to have it taken away from them.
-At this point some women or couples may express the preference of not having been pregnant at all to begin with.
+However, this is cold comfort for a woman who has tasted motherhood only to have it taken away from her.
+At this point some women or couples may express the preference to not have fallen pregnant at all to begin with.

 It’s probably better that it happened now than later

-It’s interesting how people respond to miscarriages that happen before the 12-week point.
-There are lots of scientific studies that define what point a foetus can a referred to as a baby.
+It’s interesting how people respond to miscarriage that happen before the 12-week point.
+There are lots of scientific studies that define at which point a foetus can be referred to as a baby.
 This is irrelevant as many people begin to bond with their baby from the moment they learn of their pregnancy.
-This is heightened when they are on the fertility journey.
-It is difficult to know where they are on the grieving process, so it’s more helpful to not make assumptions of where they may be emotionally.
+This is further heightened when they are on the fertility journey.
+It is difficult to know where they are in the grieving process, so it’s more helpful to not make assumptions of where they may be emotionally.

 I know how you feel

-No two people are the same even those going through the fertility journey themselves.
-We are different people with different circumstances and different ways of seeing the world.
-This makes it impossible to completely know how someone is feeling at any given time.
+No two people are the same even those going through the fertility journey.
+We are different people with different circumstances and different lenses through which we see the world.
+This makes it impossible to definitively know how someone is feeling at any given time.
 Instead it might be more comforting to express that you can relate to what they are going through.
 This isn’t about you, it is about helping them through a difficult time.

 At least you have one child already

-For women and couples who desire a large family, being told that they have lost a baby can be devastating.
+For women and couples who desire a large family, not being able to conceive following a first child can be devastating.
 Our wants and desires are what they are, approaching loved ones with compassion for where they are, is the best course of action.

 It’s a fact that many women miscarry during the first trimester.
-However, pointing this out is likely to irritate and anger you loved one.
-Each person’s circumstance is their own and will not look to statistics at a time of heartbreak.
+However, pointing this out is likely to irritate and anger your loved one.
+Each person’s circumstance is their own and will not look to statistics at a time of grief and heartbreak.

 I know it’s tough but try to cheer up

-This can feel like a slap in the face when a woman is in a dark place following their loss.
-Being told to cheer up may cause them to repress the way they feel and stand in the way of them processing their emotions around their loved ones.
+This can feel like a slap in the face when a woman is in a dark place following her loss.
+Being told to cheer up may cause them to supress the way they feel, stopping them from processing their emotions around their loved ones.
 This can be a very lonely place to be, increasing or prolonging the person’s suffering.